 "Don't Ask, Don't Tell" Law

 The don't ask part of the law prohibited officers from inquiring further into the orientation of a member without having sufficiently observed reason to do so.
-An addition to the policy was proposed: "don't ask, don't tell, don't pursue, don't harass" when homosexuals were not given any protection like others facing discrimination were.
-Although the DADT policy may have been a stride forward for the gay and lesbian community, it wasn't without flaws.
+An addition to the policy was proposed: "don't ask, don't tell, don't pursue, don't harass" when homosexuals were not given any protection like others facing discrimination.
+Although the DADT policy may have been a stride forward for the gay and lesbian community, it wasn't flawless.
 It wasn't until almost two decades later that further rights were gained.

 Repeal of DADT